 Loyal customers tend to have a higher purchase frequency and lifetime value, they spend more on brands they1re committed to.
 According to McKinsey’s survey on loyalty programs members are 30% more likely to spend more than non-members.
 But the fact that you have a loyalty program won’t attract customers.
 You have to inform, educate, and engage them.

 So here comes the obvious: promote, promote, promote.
 Advertise your program with banners, newsletters, calls-to-action, Facebook ads, etc. Promote in your physical stores.
 The point is to make your program visible to those who matter.

 10) Adjust: How do you optimize the loyalty program based on feedback?

 So you’ve successfully launched your loyalty program; however, the work doesn’t end there!

 Imagine that your loyalty program is a new product; a product that still needs to be polished.

 Don’t hold back on searching for customer feedback and integrating it.
 If there are weak points, modify the existing actions or rewards as well as create new ones to keep it fun.

 Running a successful loyalty program is always a learning-by-doing process.

 Putting Your Knowledge in Action

 Of course, you might have some lingering questions yourself.
 We at Antavo are always ready to tackle any topic regarding loyalty and customer retention.
-Subscribe to our newsletter to get updated about the hottest trends, or book a demo and we can start a discussion.
+Book a demo, or send an RFP and we can start a discussion.